 Court and Past Master, Armourers & Brasiers' Company

-Professor and Director of Research, Department Of Materials Science and Metallurgy, University of Cambridge
+Emeritus Professor, Department of Materials Science and Metallurgy, University of Cambridge

 International Review Panel, Japan Society For The Promotion Of Science

 International Science Advisory Board, The Photon Science Institute

 International Scientific Advisory Panel, Monash Centre for Electron Microscopy, Monash University

 Director, Rolls-Royce University Technology Partnership in Advanced Materials

 Liveryman, Goldsmiths' Company

 Professor of Materials Science, The School of Engineering and Materials Science, Queen Mary University of London